github/codeql/change-notes/1.23/analysis-javascript.md

   - [rate-limiter-flexible](https://www.npmjs.com/package/rate-limiter-flexible)

 * The call graph has been improved to resolve method calls in more cases.
 This may produce more security alerts.
-* Promises derived from a Deferred object are now recognized.

 * TypeScript 3.6 and 3.7 features are now supported.